Mongstad

 Mongstad is an industrial site in Vestland county, Norway.
-The site sits on the border of the municipalities of Alver and Austrheim, with most of the site in Alver.
+The site sits on the border of Alver Municipality and Austrheim Municipality, with most of the site being located within Alver Municipality.
 The site features an oil refinery for Equinor and other oil companies, including Shell.
 At Mongstad, Equinor has a crude oil terminal with a capacity of 9.5 Moilbbl.
 The port at Mongstad is the largest in Norway, measured in tonnage.
 The refinery at Mongstad is modern, and has been extensively upgraded, with a capacity of 12 million tonnes of crude oil per year (230,000 barrels per day).
 The refinery is the largest in Norway, though medium-sized by European standards.
 It is owned by a company called Mongstad Refining, of which Equinor is the sole owner (since 2012).

 All the crude oil refined at Mongstad comes from the North Sea.
 The largest production is petrol, diesel, jet fuel, and light petroleum products.
 The heaviest components are used to make petrol coke, an important ingredient in anodes for aluminum production.

 In 2010, Equinor and Ørsted opened the Mongstad Power Station, a natural gas-fired thermal power plant, to provide the site with heat energy and electricity, as well as power to the Troll gas field.